phatnguyentan/aws-training/aws/Kinesis - Real-Time IoT Vehicle Monitoring System/scenario.md

-Here's a scenario that illustrates how various Amazon Kinesis services can work together in a real-time data streaming application:

 ### Scenario: Real-Time IoT Vehicle Monitoring System

 **Objective**: To monitor the health and performance of a fleet of delivery vehicles in real time, enabling quick decision-making and predictive maintenance.